Addiction Aids

-Acamprosate (Campral ® ) buprenorphine (Buprenex®, Subutex ®)
+Acamprosate (campral ® )

-CAMPRAL is indicated for the maintenance of abstinence from alcohol in patients with alcohol dependence who are abstinent at treatment initiation.
-Treatment with CAMPRAL should be part of a comprehensive management program that includes psychosocial support.
+CAMPRAL® is indicated for the maintenance of abstinence from alcohol in patients with alcohol dependence who are abstinent at treatment initiation.
+Treatment with CAMPRAL® should be part of a comprehensive management program that includes psychosocial support.

-CAMPRAL is not known to cause alcohol aversion and does not cause a disulfiram-like reaction as a result of ethanol ingestion.
-Pharmacodynamic studies have shown that acamprosate calcium reduces alcohol intake in alcohol-dependent animals in a dose-dependent manner and that this effect appears to be specific to alcohol and the mechanisms of alcohol dependence.
-The efficacy of CAMPRAL in promoting abstinence has not been demonstrated in subjects who have not undergone detoxification and not achieved alcohol abstinence prior to beginning CAMPRAL treatment.
-The efficacy of CAMPRAL in promoting abstinence from alcohol in polysubstance abusers has not been adequately assessed.
+The efficacy of CAMPRAL® in promoting abstinence has not been demonstrated in subjects who have not undergone detoxification and not achieved alcohol abstinence prior to beginning CAMPRAL® treatment.
+The efficacy of CAMPRAL® in promoting abstinence from alcohol in polysubstance abusers has not been adequately assessed.

 Dosage: two 333 mg tablets (each dose should total 666 mg) taken three times daily.
 A lower dose may be effective in some patients.